As More Lawmakers Test Positive, Congress Gets A Tough Reminder Of Coronavirus Risk

 And although Grijalva is asymptomatic, he's worried because he's 72 years old and an admitted on-and-off smoker.

-"You get scared, your family gets scared," he said from his D.C. home, where he is now quarantining.
+"You get scared; your family gets scared," he said from his Washington, D.C., home, where he is now quarantining.
 "If you're not afraid of this disease, there's something fundamentally wrong."

-In a matter of one week, three members of Congress have tested positive for the coronavirus illness: Grijalva, Texas Republican Rep. Louie Gohmert and Illinois Republican Rep. Rodney Davis.
+In a matter of one week, three members of Congress have tested positive for the coronavirus: Grijalva, Texas Republican Rep. Louie Gohmert and Illinois Republican Rep. Rodney Davis.
 Gohmert and Davis also said they are asymptomatic.

-The latest outbreak is a reminder of the risks for Capitol Hill, as members continue to meet in an attempt to negotiate a new wave of aid to address the coronavirus.
+The latest outbreak is a reminder of the risks for Capitol Hill as members continue to meet in an attempt to negotiate a new wave of aid to address the coronavirus.
 Unlike regular, widespread testing programs at workplaces from the White House to the NBA, Congress is going without.

 "It's unbelievable that six months into a pandemic, we don't have a testing infrastructure that lets us protect members of Congress," said Dr. Ashish Jha, director of Harvard Global Health Institute.

 So far, Congress has seen about 100 cases among its members and workers, including more than a dozen lawmakers.
-And last month, Florida Republican Rep. Vern Buchanan said his longtime staffer, Gary Tibbetts, had succumbed to the illness.
+And last month, Florida Republican Rep. Vern Buchanan said his longtime staffer, Gary Tibbetts, had died after contracting COVID-19.

-Davis, a key advocate who has called for widespread COVID-19 testing on Capitol Hill, said on Wednesday he sought a test after noticing he had a slightly elevated temperature.
-His wife, a cancer survivor, and staff, have since tested negative.
+Davis, a key advocate who has called for widespread coronavirus testing on Capitol Hill, said Wednesday he sought a test after noticing he had a slightly elevated temperature.
+His wife, a cancer survivor, and staff have since tested negative.

 "My staff and I take COVID-19 very seriously.
 My wife is a nurse and a cancer survivor, which puts her in an at-risk category like so many Americans," Davis said.
 "My office and I have always followed and will continue to follow CDC guidelines, use social distancing, and wear masks or face coverings when social distancing cannot be maintained."

-Grijalva himself tested positive last Friday, just days after Gohmert, a member of his Natural Resources committee did as well.
+Grijalva tested positive last Friday, just days after Gohmert, a member of Grijalva's natural resources committee, did as well.
 A White House screening caught Gohmert's diagnosis a week ago Wednesday — a day after he sat by Grijalva during a committee hearing.

 Gohmert, who has been known to dismiss masks and other precautions for the pandemic, returned to his Capitol office after his test.
-He was attempting to travel with President Trump for a trip to Texas, but that was cancelled as a result.
+He was attempting to travel with President Trump for a trip to Texas but that was canceled as a result.

 The Capitol's Office of the Attending Physician, a small, on-campus doctor's office, has advised a series of precautions for members and workers, including mask wearing and social distancing.
 However, in light of Gohmert's case, House Speaker Nancy Pelosi instituted a new mask mandate that will allow the forcible removal of a member by U.S. Capitol Police if they don't comply.